pycontribs/pyrax/docs/pyrax_doc.md

 You will probably need to do this as root/administrator (that is, using `sudo`) unless you are installing into a [virtualenv](http://www.virtualenv.org/en/latest/). `pip` will pull in all of the other modules and client libraries that pyrax needs.

+You can also install directly from GitHub (where the pyrax source code is hosted).
+To do that, run:

+	pip install git+git://github.com/rackspace/pyrax.git

+The difference is that using the GitHub installation method will install the current trunk version, which will have the latest changes, but will also be less stable.

+To upgrade your installation in the future, re-run the same command, but this time add the `--upgrade` option to make sure that pyrax and any dependecies are updated to the newest available version.

 ## Set up Authentication
 You will need to submit your Rackspace Cloud username and API key in order to authenticate.
 You can do this in one of two ways: explicitly pass them to pyrax, or create a file containing those credentials and pass that file path to pyrax.
 The file is a standard configuration file, with the format: